Latin American migration to the United Kingdom: Official statistics on Latin American-born residents

 According to the 2001 UK Census, 62,735 Latin Americans living in the United Kingdom were born in their respective countries of origin.
 An additional 1,338 individuals reported their birthplace as "South or Central America," though not all South American countries are considered "Latin."

-By 2009, the Office for National Statistics estimated that the Brazilian-born population in the UK had risen to approximately 60,000, while the Colombian-born population had grown to around 22,000.
-However, estimates for other Latin American countries were not provided due to insufficient sample sizes, which limited the accuracy of data for smaller groups.
+By 2009, the Office for National Statistics estimated that the Brazilian-born population in the United Kingdom had increased to approximately 60,000, while the Colombian-born population had risen to around 22,000.
+However, estimates for other Latin American countries were not provided due to insufficient sample sizes, which limited the reliability of data for smaller groups.